jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 ## Encryption remains intact

-One of the more misleading claims circulating was that RCS Archival “breaks” end-to-end encryption.
+One of the more misleading claims circulating is that RCS Archival “breaks” end-to-end encryption.

 It doesn’t.

 RCS encryption protects messages **in transit**.
 Archiving happens on the device **after** the message is decrypted for display.

 This is exactly the same model used by: